shrilaxmihegde/Product_Sales_Analysis/README.md

 ## Tableau Dashboard :

 Using Tableau Public, an interactive comprehenssive dashbaord is built.
-Dashboard is accessible here: <In progress>
+Dashboard is accessible here: In progress :